you wake up...

 factor and/or perpetuating influence on chronic

-headache and migraine pain.
+migraine and headache pain.
 Better stated,

-habitual nocturnal jaw clenching cannot, by itself,
+while habitual nocturnal jaw clenching may not be

-headache and migraine pain cannot be completely
+migraine and headache pain cannot be completely

-managed in the presense of undiagnosed and
+managed in the presence of undiagnosed and

 uncontrolled nocturnal jaw clenching.
 In fact,

 As Andrew Blumenfeld, MD, likes to say, "Controlling